pankdm/icfpc-2019/README.md

 # Mining

 For mining we used subset of strategies.
-Each of the mining blocks was processed in <5 minutes.t
+Each of the mining blocks was processed in <5 minutes.
+Every minute we updated binary with compiled strategies from git master.

 ## Map generator